 Where is your phone number?
 How big is it?
-Is it on every page at the top so people can find it no matter where they are in the website?
+Is it on every page at the top so people can find it?
 Should you include your phone number in your meta description?

 Do you have clear location details on your contact page so people don’t have to go to Google Maps to find you?
 Do you specify a service area?

 Do you have a contact form?
 Is it worth including that form on the left or right side of every page so people don’t have to click through to the contact page?

 5. The Call-to-Action

 Lastly, how are you helping people find things on your site and encouraging them to complete the MDA (most desirable action)?

 In a lot of cases people build a website and the thought process goes something like this: Admiring the website – “Wow, the new site looks great.
 Now we’re on the internet the business is sure to start rolling in.”

 Unfortunately the “business rolling in” goal wasn’t really addressed at the website level when the site was being designed and built and so there is no clear CTA (Call-to-Action).
 There is no button that says “View our Product Gallery” on the homepage and when they click through to the Product Gallery page there is no nicely laid out contact form which prompts them to a “get a quote”.
 So much for that business rolling in.

 I remember a conversation with a savvy client who was wondering why they weren’t getting many internet enquiries even though their website traffic was strong.
 When I took a good look over the site it was pretty obvious.
 There was no contact form, the phone number was buried in the back of the site etc. We added a sidebar contact form and the phone number to the homepage and watched the enquires soar.